tenaciousRas/ledwax-web-ui/README.md

 npm run karma-test
 ```

 This script will start the Karma test runner to execute the unit tests.
-Karma will sit and
-watch the source and test files for changes and then re-run the tests whenever any of them change.
-This is the recommended strategy; if your unit tests are being run every time you save a file then
-you receive instant feedback on any changes that break the expected code functionality.
+Karma will monitor the source and test files for changes and then re-run the tests whenever any of them change.
+This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.

 You can also ask Karma to do a single run of the tests and then exit.
-This is useful if you want to
-check that a particular version of the code is operating as expected.
-The project contains a
-predefined script to do this:
+This is useful if you want to check that a particular version of the code is operating as expected.
+The project contains a predefined script to do this:

 ```
 npm run karma-test-single-run